grompe/BTWTweak/patcher/readme.txt

 - Fix crash when attempting to view Achievements

-- Fix vanilla bug (MC-881) with boats causing fall damage when just out of water
+- Fix vanilla bug (MC-881) with boats causing fall damage when just out of water, i.e. arriving on a dock made of slabs

+- Add "tree stumps" feature: bottommost log is much harder to gather without digging it up first

+- Change (reduce) jungle and pine tree hardness a bit for more variety and to signify weaker wood types

 v0.8